 Then when the race was cancelled in 2020 and then cancelled again in 2021, it felt like we may never go back.
 For a time, there were rumors that the race might move and there was a chance our fear of never going back was literal.

-Now it’s just around the corner and we’re reminded of how special this event is to us.
+Now that we had the opportunity to see your smiling faces in person again, we're reminded of how special this event is to us.
 That’s why we're taking a few moments to just be grateful.

 The Ironman Hawaii Finish Line after Dark is Magical